Clark County TeenTalk

 Job listings, on-campus interviews and job fairs with local companies, assistance from staff with job search efforts, and computer use for resume writing, cover letters and internet access for job search.
 Available to students and the general public.

-Clearview Employment/Homeless Employment Navigators
+Clearview Employment

 Columbia River Mental Health Services